ArtsLink NB unifies New Brunswick’s arts and culture sector and fosters the sector’s contributions to a dynamic and prosperous province.

 Social media: Daily updates on the arts in New Brunswick and beyond, as well as member-generated event listings and news.

-Website: Your go-to site for research, resources and professional development tools, as well as a personal web page for each members share images and information about their practice, events listings, the ArtsLink NB Twitter feed, and more.
+Website: Your go-to site for research, resources and professional development tools, as well as a personal web page for each member to share images and information about their practice, events listings, and more.

-‘Sustaining New Brunswick’s Arts and Cultural Workforce’ (2013): ArtsLink NB commissioned economic development expert David Campbell to analyze the challenges facing artists in this provinces.
+‘Cultivating our Cultural Workers: Realities of New Brunswick’s arts and culture workforce’ (2019): is an update to our 2013 report, ‘Sustaining New Brunswick’s Arts and Cultural Workforce’ (2013): ArtsLink NB commissioned economic development expert David Campbell to analyze the challenges facing artists in the province.
 ArtsLink NB is working to implement a number of his recommendations.

-‘A Global Strategy for the Integration of Arts and Culture’ (2011), the English translation of the defining document of our francophone partners at the Association des artist.e.s acadien.ne.s du Nouveau-Brunswick, is a comprehensive roadmap to incorporating the arts and culture into society.
+‘Renewed Global Strategy for the Integration of Arts and Culture into Acadian Society in New Brunswick'(2018) is the translation of the renewal of ‘A Global Strategy for the Integration of Arts and Culture’ (2011), this is the defining document of our francophone partners at the Association des artist.e.s acadien.ne.s du Nouveau-Brunswick, and a comprehensive roadmap to incorporating the arts and culture into society.

 Collaboration is key, and ArtsLink NB is actively working with other organizations in the arts and beyond to share ideas, and develop new opportunities for our members.
-Recent activity includes: cohosting Music NB Week mixer (2013); cohosting Global Entrepreneurship Week Kickoff (2013); Harvesting the Arts presenter (2013); Culture Days, New Brunswick committee member (ongoing); Sculpture Saint John selection committee jury (2011); Emerging Musicians Series (2011); Saint John 225 Saint Cultural Capital committee member (2010); New Brunswick Book Purchasing Policy Roundtable participant (2010).
 Here’s a glance at some of the many organizations and institutions with whom we’ve collaborated, consulted or otherwise partnered with recently: